ruyaoyao/LINE-instant-messenger-protocol/line-protocol.md

         true, // keepLoggedIn
         "127.0.0.1", // accesslocation (presumably local IP?)
-        "hostname", // systemName (will show up in "Devices") "") // certificate
+        "hostname", // systemName (will show up in "Devices") "") // certificate (empty on first login - see login verification procedure below)

-For the login request, the X-Line-Access header must be specified but the value can be anything.
 The result structure is as follows:

     struct LoginResult {
         1: string authToken;
-        2: certificate;
+        2: string certificate;
-        3: verifier;
+        3: string verifier;
-        4: pinCode;
+        4: string pinCode;
-        5: i32 type;
+        5: LoginResultType type;
     }

-After a successful login, the type is equal to 1 and the authToken field contains the X-Line-Access value to use in subsequent requests.
+After a successful login, the type is equal to SUCCESS (1) and the authToken field contains the X-Line-Access value to use in subsequent requests.

 The official desktop client sends an encrypted e-mail/password involving RSA and no X-Line-Access header, but it works just as fine in plain text.
 (TODO: Include description of RSA login procedure)